What's this comic about?

 Why did you choose animal forms?

 I thought it would be cuter!
 I felt animal forms were more pleasing to the eye, as I'd always gravitated towards philosophizing animal comics myself.
 Also, when I created Precocious, I wanted to build a unique world with my own rules, and I felt animal forms would create the separation from harsh reality I wanted.
+(I had no idea what I was getting into with what I thought was a minor choice, but it's been fun!)

 Why only dogs and cats?